MicrosoftDocs/cpp-docs/docs/standard-library/weak-ptr-class.md

 #### Remarks

-The member function leaves the resource originally pointed to by `*this` subsequently pointed to by *wp*, and the resource originally pointed to by *wp* subsequently pointed to by `*this`.
-The function does not change the reference counts for the two resources and it does not throw any exceptions.
+After a `swap`, the resource originally pointed to by `*this` is pointed to by *wp*, and the resource originally pointed to by *wp* is pointed to by `*this`.
+The function doesn't change the reference counts for the two resources and it doesn't throw any exceptions.

 #### Example